 For this expression we will need two things: a saucepan and a spoon.
 Once you have it, follow the recipe below:

 Step 1: Take a saucepan in your left hand

 Step 2: Take the spoon in your right hand

 Step 3: Bang the saucepan with the spoon (5 times)

 As you probably noticed, the sound is f*** annoying, loud and not harmonized.

 Just like someone who sings poorly (I plead guilty), that's why we use this comparison.
 So now that you know where this is coming from, let's see how you can use it.

-Every time that friend/relative of yours if singing terribly (while acting like he/she he is a superstar) you now have a funny weapon to use!
-Just say “Tu chantes comme une casserole !” and he/she might stop…
+Every time that friend/relative of yours is singing terribly (while acting like he/she is a superstar) you now have a funny weapon to use!
+Just say "Tu chantes comme une casserole !" and he/she might stop...

-On the opposite, if someone asks you if you are a talented singer but you have no illusion on your singing skills, you can say: “Je chante comme une casserole“.
+On the other hand, if someone asks you if you are a talented singer but you have no illusion on your singing skills, you can say: "Je chante comme une casserole".
 Fair enough.

 This idiom is so popular that we ended up using the word casserole (saucepan) by itself to designate an awful singer.